WE WORK WITH A NUMBER OF ACCOUNTANCY PRACTICES AS THEIR "R&D ARM".

-Breakthrough Funding is not an accountancy practice and has no aspirations to be one.
-We specialise in writing technical reports for R&D tax credit claims and valuing the innovation costs involved.
+Although we are proud winners of the Best Independent Tax Consultancy 2019 at the Tolley's Awards, Breakthrough Funding is not an accountancy practice and has no aspirations to be one.
+We specialise in writing technical reports for R&D tax relief claims and valuing the innovation costs involved.
 That’s it.
 We've even written a book called "The Accountants Guide to R&D Tax Relief".

 We don’t ask our clients to sign a 64.8 so we’re not their official agent and we don’t do tax calcs, give tax advice (ever) or submit their corporation tax returns.
 All we ask is for a letter of authority so we can talk to HMRC about their R&D tax credit claim only (mostly chasing them to get our clients paid!).
 We have absolutely no wish to interfere with an accountant’s relationship with their client.
 We’re simply a specialist R&D tax relief company that works closely with accountants.
 We believe this adds value to your services.

 Our accountancy partners include; Magee Gammon, Crowe Clark Whitehill, McBrides, Blue Rocket Accounting, Aspirations Accountancy and Beresfords.

 Our key technical staff include:

 Margaret Connolly MA, FCA, CTA (Advisory board member and Consulting Partner)

 Margaret trained at Coopers & Lybrand (London), is a fellow Chartered Accountant and a Chartered Tax Adviser.
 She was previously Head of UK Taxation for Unilever plc and has been a Senior Tax Manager at both Deloittes and KPMG, leading large teams on Owner Managed Business and Corporate Tax projects both nationally and internationally.
 Margaret is recognised as one of the country’s leading minds on corporate tax matters.

 Sue Nelson BA(Hons), MBA, FIoD